Nitrogen Suffocation

 • A mishap with odorless, colorless nitrogen could kill prison staff within minutes

-Without Scientific Evidence, States Adopt Never-Before-Used Method
+Without Scientific Evidence, States Adopted Never-Before-Used Method

 In 2015, Oklahoma became the first state to adopt a measure allowing prison staff to use nitrogen gas to execute people after the botched lethal injection execution of Clayton Lockett in 2014 led to a halt in executions.

 Despite the absence of scientific evidence on executing people using nitrogen suffocation, Mississippi passed a similar law in 2017, and on March 22, 2018, Alabama Gov. Kay Ivey signed legislation making Alabama the third state in the country to allow executions by nitrogen gas.
+Louisiana added nitrogen suffocation in March 2024.

 Risk of Botched Nitrogen Execution